Integration with Asyncio

 return await n() + 1

-is a computed cell with a coroutine as its computation function that awaits the awaitable held in n and adds1
+nis a mutable cell holding an awaitable, in this case returned by a coroutine function.nextis a computed cell with a coroutine as its computation function that awaits the awaitable held in n and adds1to it.The value of

 value: